tinchogob/flowlan/README.md

 _Do not communicate by sharing memory; instead, share memory by communicating._

 TODO list
+- General: flow validation
+- General: error Handling
+- General: cancellable contexts
 - Do: support for variadic functions
 - Do: support for timeout
-- General: error Handling
-- General: cancellable contexts